localgovdrupal/docs/docs/src/contributing/README.md

 ## Steps to create a Drupal.org account and an organisation page

-1. Create a drupal.org account at https://www.drupal.org/user/register.
+1. Create a drupal.org account at [https://www.drupal.org/user/register](https://www.drupal.org/user/register)
-2. Verify your email address.
+2. Verify your email address
 3. Ask an existing user to verify you are not a spammer.
-See https://www.drupal.org/drupalorg/docs/user-accounts/become-a-confirmed-user (probably quickest to ask one of us on Slack to visit your new user page and click 'confirm').
+See [https://www.drupal.org/drupalorg/docs/user-accounts/become-a-confirmed-user](https://www.drupal.org/drupalorg/docs/user-accounts/become-a-confirmed-user) (probably quickest to ask one of us on Slack to visit your new user page and click 'confirm')
-4. Create an organization page at https://www.drupal.org/node/add/organization.
+4. Create an organisation page at [https://www.drupal.org/node/add/organization](https://www.drupal.org/node/add/organization)
-5. Let one the maintainers know and we can add you to the list of supporting organisations on drupal.org/project/localgov.
-Either ask on Slack in #group-technical or create an issue at https://www.drupal.org/project/issues/localgov.
+6. Let one the maintainers know and we can add you to the list of supporting organisations on drupal.org/project/localgov.
+Either ask on Slack in #group-technical or create an issue at [https://www.drupal.org/project/issues/localgov](https://www.drupal.org/project/issues/localgov)
-6. One of the maintainers can add the new organisation to the list of supporting organisations on the project page.
+7. One of the maintainers can add the new organisation to the list of supporting organisations on the project page.
-7. Edit your personal user account and under the 'work' tab you can select your organization to link your user to the organisation page.
+8. Edit your personal user account and under the 'work' tab you can select your organization to link your user to the organisation page.
-8. Ask other people from your organisation to create accounts and link them up to your organisation too.
+9. Ask other people from your organisation to create accounts and link them up to your organisation too.

 If you have any questions about this, please get in touch on Slack, email or via the issue queues.